W. T. Cosgrave: Chairman of the Provisional Government

 Though it had the option of going for General Richard Mulcahy, Collins' successor as Commander-in-Chief of the National Army, the pro-Treaty leadership opted for Cosgrave, in part due to his democratic credentials as a long-time politician.
 Having previously held the Local Government and Finance portfolios, Cosgrave became Chairman of the Provisional Government on 30 August and President of Dáil Éirean on 9 September.
-He served in both offices simultaneously until on 6 December 1922, when the Irish Free State came into being.
+He served in both offices simultaneously until 6 December 1922, when the Irish Free State came into being.

 President of the Executive Council (1922–1932)

-On 6 December 1922, Cosgrave was elected by the Dáil as President of the Executive Council.
+On 6 December 1922, Cosgrave was elected by the Dáil as president of the executive council.
 He formed the First Executive Council of the Irish Free State.
 Cosgrave was a small, quiet man, and at 42 was the oldest member of the Cabinet.
 He had not sought the leadership of the new country, but once it was his he made good use of it.
 One of his chief priorities was to hold the new country together and to prove that the Irish could govern themselves.
-Some historians have claimed that he lacked vision as a leader and was surrounded by men who were more capable than himself.
-However, during his ten years as president he proved an able leader of the emerging Irish state who had a sound judgement on the matters of state that the new country was facing.